 What Is a Colon?

 A colon is a type of punctuation mark that lets the reader know that an explanation or example will follow.
-Writers use colons in many different situations.
+Writers use a colon in many different situations.

 One of the most common uses of a colon is to introduce a list of items.
 Remember not to place a colon directly after a verb, a preposition, or the words because and as , though.
 Instead, rephrase the sentence.

 Use a colon to introduce quotations that are either formal or lengthy.